OpenHFT/Chronicle-Map/README.md

 To illustrate this with an example - On Ubuntu we can create a 100 TB chronicle map.
 Both `top` and `ls -l` say the process virtual size / file size is 100 TB, however the resident memory via `du` says the size is 71 MB after adding 10000 entries.
+You can see the size actually used with du.

 ### Chronicle Map Interface
 The Chronicle Map interface adds a few methods above an beyond the standard ConcurrentMap,